Type of qualification

 - 157151 or an elective course from any subject.**

 * Ensure that you have selected the correct courses for your major: Computer Science, Data Science and Software Engineering require [159100 or 159101], and a maths course.
 Information Technology and Information Systems may require 157151 Living and Working with Technology, and do not require the second programming course or the maths course.

 ** Elective courses: Any course from any subject (including the courses listed above).
 Some elective courses may be available in Summer School.
 If you are interested in taking a minor subject there may be required 100-level courses for that minor.

 In the second year, you must take at least four 200-level courses for each major.
-In the third year, you must take at least four 300-level courses for the major and also take 158345.
+In the third year, you must take at least four 300-level courses for the major.
 Double majors or minors will require additional courses.

 Typical pattern for the Bachelor of Information Sciences

 Core courses These courses are a compulsory part of your qualification.